VietLongTran/liamhz.github.io/md-blog/vulkan-fundamentals.md

 - Commands are recorded in command buffers and render passes, which are submitted to queues.
 The GPU goes through the queues and executes the commands in them

-- To guarantee that certain commands occur after other commands complete, synchronization objects have to be used.
+- To guarantee that certain commands occur after other commands finish executing, synchronization objects have to be used.

 - Some commands are involved with stages in the graphics pipeline, which can either be shaders or fixed functions, and turns 3D data into a 2D image